 Filing due dates and extensions of time to file for military service members serving in a combat zone

-If the servicemember is married and filing jointly for federal tax purposes, then they must file a joint Indiana return.
-If they are married and filing separately for federal tax purposes, then they must file a separate Indiana return.
+- If married and filing separately for federal tax purposes, each spouse must file a separate Indiana return.

-When filing the return, write "Combat Zone" across the top of the form (above your Social Security number).
+- When filing the return, write "Combat Zone" across the top of the form (above the service members Social Security number).

-Note: Valid extensions are only for filing purposes.
-Interest will be due on any tax that remains unpaid during the extension period.
+Note: An extension of time to file does not extend the deadline for paying any tax due.
+Interest is due on any tax that remains unpaid during the extension period.
+More information is available.

 Important: If you were an Indiana resident at the time you enlisted in the military service, Indiana will be your home of record; you are considered to be a full-year Indiana resident for state income tax purposes during your enlistment regardless of where you are stationed, and all of your income will be taxed by Indiana.